Article

 Documentation is only effective to the extent it’s understood and embraced within the organization.
 There are a few things you can do to increase the odds of successful adoption and adherence by your team:

-, not a novel.
+• Keep it tight: you’re writing a README, not a novel.
 Be detailed about the things that matter, but also clear and concise.
 Again, the idea is that someone who is new to your project (or someone who just needs a casual refresher) can get their bearings quickly.
-The longer and more densely worded your document is, the less likely your colleagues are to read, internalize, and return to it. - Links are your friend: if there are certain sections that are particularly long and/or heavily reused — think style guides, versioning frameworks, codes of conduct — link to a canonical instance.
-This keeps the document information-dense but lightweight, and makes a handy reference for anyone trying to track those links down in the future.
+The longer and more densely worded your document is, the less likely your colleagues are to read, internalize, and return to it.

-should have a single source of truth and shouldn’t be duplicated.
+• Don’t repeat yourself: a project README should have a single source of truth and shouldn’t be duplicated.
 Developers store theirs in the root directory of the project repository.
 Yours might live in a Dropbox folder, or in a Notion workspace, or as a Google Doc.
-Whatever you do, don’t embed them directly in your working files, as this inevitably leads to duplication and discrepancies. - Stay up to date: software projects aren’t static and neither should their documentation be.
-When the focus of the product or feature you’re working on changes, so should the written thesis.
-When the goalposts move, so should the stated outcomes.
-When your team updates to a new version of Sketch, the setup instructions should reflect that.
-Your
+Whatever you do, don’t embed them directly in your working files, as this inevitably leads to duplication and discrepancies.

-may seem like a headache, but it needn’t take a ton of time and the benefits compound in the long term.
+Writing and maintaining a project README may seem like a headache, but it needn’t take a ton of time and the benefits compound in the long term.
 To give you a running start, we’ve provided the example below to copy as a reference.
 Feel free to use, remix, and share it.
 As you learn what works well for your team and what doesn’t, we’d love to hear about those discoveries.
-Leave a response on Medium or tweet us (we’re @Livefront)… we’re anxious to hear how it goes!
+Leave a response on Medium or tweet us (we’re @Livefront )… we’re anxious to hear how it goes!

 Design README Template